danielbeeke/rhythmmeister-old/README.md

 ## TODO

+- Clean up the repo
+- Make it possible to use with bower etc
 - Make it possible to change the font size without needing to fix the cap height
 - Responsive wrapper?
 - Your requests